gabrieleteotino/bluish-capsule/content/project/ngrx-in-depth/2-store-in-detail/5-store-freeze.md

   };*/
 ```

-The compilation is succesful but a soon as we dispatch a logout action in the browser we have an error
+The compilation is successful but a soon as we dispatch a logout action in the browser we have an error

 ```
 core.js:14597 ERROR TypeError: Cannot assign to read only property 'logged' of object '[object Object]'